EMDR Therapy

 Eye Movement, Desensitization & Reprocessing

-EMDR could be a good option for you if…
+EMDR is a great therapy option if…

 1. You feel stuck in negative patterns or behaviors